 express kidnappings are increasing in the U.S. See more at Kidnapping - A Business

 He knocked on their door and identified himself as the handyman coming to fix a leak.
 The mother, suspicious, told him through the locked door there was no sign of a leak.
 He insisted until she finally peeked out, saw his toolbox, and let him in.
 He disappeared into the bathroom and quickly reappeared with a gun pointed at the mother and ordered the girls to bind her and each other with his duct tape.

-The mother was his hostage and the girls were his slaves.
+He later confessed that the mother was his hostage and the girls were his slaves.
 He raped and murdered all three.
 He really was the lodge’s handyman.
-He was also an evil killer.
+He was also evil.

 In another case, a woman was walking on a street with her husband when a frenzied man suddenly grabbed her from behind.
 She fought until she saw her husband, frozen, staring wide-eyed at her throat – and realized the stranger was pressing a knife to it.
 The stranger hissed, “Money!”
 They handed over wallet and purse and the mugger ran off.
 She’d suddenly become a hostage and her husband a slave to the knife at her throat.

 Hostage/slave captors threaten one victim in order to dominate multiple victims.
 His slaves obey his commands – such as binding each other – then all become his hostages.
 As long as all the victims obey, he has total control.
 However, even one victim disrupting his plan may well benefit the others' survival.

 The stronger the emotional bonds between hostages, the stronger the captor's power over them.
 The hostages may be strangers, coworkers, neighbors, friends, lovers, spouses, or relatives.
 Strangers might take the first survival opportunity to escape and summon the police.
 But a parent would probably never leave a child, nor a husband leave his wife with a knife held to her throat.
 Thus, the captor has absolute power.